 Website & Online Advertising: You may want to offer your partner advertising, branding and marketing opportunities on your website.
 If you sell ad space on your website or newsletter, for instance, include free ads as part of your partnership plan.
 Consider adding a Partners page or section to your website, as well.
 Ask your partner to provide relevant copy and graphics.
 This page can also tell your audience about any special pricing or packages they can get as a benefit of your partnership.

 In this post, I’ve outlined one approach to a partnership marketing plan — one based on our most recent study of high-growth professional services firms.
 You need to customize your plan to fit the realities of your firm and industry.
-At Hinge, we’ve cultivated strategic partnerships for a number of years, and they have become an invaluable way to expand our reach to new audiences.
+At Hinge, we’ve cultivated strategic digital and traditional marketing partnerships for a number of years, and they have become an invaluable way to expand our reach to new audiences.
 While building partner relationships and trust can take time, it’s well worth the effort.
 In fact, it’s one of the best ways to start growing your firm!